:: after giving thanks ::

-But I would certainly be remiss if I didn’t iterate my gratitude for YOU, you gorgeous soul who’s taken the time to read or listen to what I’ve had to say today.
+But I would certainly be remiss if I didn’t iterate my gratitude for YOU, you gorgeous soul who’s taken the time to read what I’ve had to say today.
 Overflowing thanks and joy to YOU!

 P.P.P.S.
 I am also grateful for these two beautiful, peaceful pieces of music, and for Spotify that enables me to discover and enjoy them so easily:

 “Speigel im spiegel” by Arvo Pärt, as performed by Angèle Dubeau and La Pietà: